José Cura: 2000–2005

 In December and January (2004) he made his return to the US, starring in the Lyric Opera of Chicago's production of Samson et Dalila; in March he reprised the role at the Royal Opera House in London.
 In Vienna, he introduced an intensely personal Andrea Chénier.
 In Zurich, Cura triumphed as Dick Johnson in Puccini's La fanciulla del west.
 In April, Cura conducted Madame Butterfly in Warsaw.

 José Cura has been a strong advocate for making classical music accessible to the masses, as demonstrated in his participation in two spectacular events in early 2004.
 In February, Maestro Cura took up the baton to conduct Verdi's Un ballo in maschera in Piacenza, Italy, in a unique, modern production held in a vast public exhibition hall, designed to open the performance to the widest possible audience.
 In May, he traveled to Seoul for several performances of Carmen, an extravagant experiment in bringing opera to the people of Asia.
 Held in an outdoor arena seating 37,000 spectators and performed on a 120-meter long stage outfitted with a video screen the size of a football field.
 Cura finished the 2003/2004 opera season with Otello in Hamburg and Carmen in Warsaw.

 In September 2004, José Cura returned to Zurich for a revival of Otello, followed by the house premiere of Stiffelio in the title role.

-Cura returned to Lisbon at the end of October to headline a special evening of music for the Associacao Portuguesa Contra a Leucemia.
-With his eclectic mix of American Spirituals, operatic favorites and Argentine songs, as well as his conducting of Orff, Rachmaninov, and Borodin.
-Switching hats for the second act, Cura became the consummate pop star, sharing the stage with some of the nation's most recognizable singers in duets of familiar Portuguese songs.
+Cura returned to Lisbon at the end of October to headline an evening of music for the Associacao Portuguesa Contra a Leucemia.
+He sang a program of American Spirituals, operatic favorites, and Argentine songs, and conducted selections by Orff, Rachmaninov, and Borodin.

 On 2 November he hosted the night of ten tenors at the Royal Festival Hall in London.
 Cura did double-duty as tenor and maestro: he delivered some of opera's most well-known arias, then he stepped onto the podium to display not only his conducting skills but also his innate sensitivity to the needs of his nine young soloists.